 Like projects, businesses are constantly monitored to determine the state of the company, potential deviations from the company plan and the causes for such deviations.
 The monitored data are presented in financial reports, both internal and external to the company, so that managers and investors alike can make decisions regarding future actions pertinent to the company.
-Before we examine the most widely used financial reports in business today, let's review some terms used in basic Generally Acceptable Accounting Principles (GAAP).
+Before we examine the most widely used financial reports in business today, let's review some terms used in basic accounting.